We never test our products on animals

 Glow enhancing sheer coverage with plant stem cells for medium toned skin36

 I especially love the shade sample packets so you can ensure you have purchased the appropriate shade before opening the whole bottle!
-Thankyou, an inspired idea!
+Thankyou, an inspired idea!1 from 1 People found this review helpful.

 Really like the product.
 The only slightly negative comment would be that smell of the product could be better, but this would not stop me buying again.